sky-coding/angular2-input-masks/README.md

   }
 }

-// remember to import ModalModule into your NgModule!
+// remember to import MaskingModule into your NgModule!
 ```

 ---